Leaside Golf Club

 Leaside Golf Club membership

 All newcomers are welcome!
-Seniors can join the Leaside Golf Club by arranging a meeting with the Membership Secretary, David Campbell.
-Contact him on 07846 208438.
-Alternatively, you can email firstname.lastname@example.org for more information.
+Golfers of all ages can join the Leaside Golf Club by arranging a meeting with the Membership Secretary, David Roche on 07765 250 835 or at firstname.lastname@example.org.
+Alternatively, you can contact the chairman Frank Laville on 07957 190 850 or at email@example.com for more information.

-If you are aged between 8 to 18 years then you can join Leaside juniors.
+If you're aged between 8 to 18 years then you can join Leaside juniors.

 Club competitions are held mid-week and also at weekends.
 These comprise stroke play and Stableford events with trophy awards for winners and runners-up and medals for winners of Monthly Medal competitions.